Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ## Description

-For each Euclidean line an Euclidean pattern is provided and it basically consists in a binary sequence where 0 doesn't trigger a sample and 1 triggers it.
+For each Euclidean Line an Euclidean Pattern is provided and it basically consists in a binary sequence where 0 doesn't trigger a sample and 1 represents an onset and triggers it.

-The main commands for creating your own Euclidean pattern are:
+The main commands for creating your own Euclidean Pattern are:
 * *steps*: sets the number of intervals of the sequence;
 * *pulses*: sets the number of active steps, that are distributed along the sequence according to the Euclidean algorithm;
 * *rotations*: shifts circularly the pattern.